 the $tt-$component of the equation of motion (\ref{eq_EoM}) is obtained as,

 From the above equation, the bulk metric solution $V(r)$ is calculated as,

-where we have used $8\pi G_5 = 1$ and $m$ is the integration constant which is related to the mass of the black hole.
-Further, the cosmological constant $\Lambda$ is related to the AdS radius $l$ as $\Lambda = -\frac{6}{l^2}$. $V(r)$ becomes asymptotically AdS if the GB coupling belongs to the range $0\le \alpha \le\frac{l^2}{8}$.
-By changing the coordinate $r=\frac{l^2}{u}$ and defining the boundary of the geometry at $u=0$ the metric solution is rewritten as,
+where $8\pi G_5 = 1$, $m$ is the integration constant which is related to the mass of the black hole and the cosmological constant $\Lambda$ is related to the AdS radius $l$ as $\Lambda = -\frac{6}{l^2}$.
+Further, $V(r)$ becomes asymptotically AdS if the GB coupling belongs to the range $0\le \alpha \le\frac{l^2}{8}$.
+By changing the coordinate $r=\frac{l^2}{u}$ and defining the boundary of the geometry at $u=0$, the metric solution is rewritten as,

 where $f(u)$ and $h(u)$ are given as,

 and

 The mass parameter $m$ is calculated using the fact that $V(u=u_h)=0$ which gives,